plutto-labs/plutto-python/README.md

 *Note:* This SDK requires [Python 3.7+](https://www.python.org/downloads/release/python-370/)

 ## Usage
-With this SDK we want to provide a wrapper to the [Plutto API](https://docs.getplutto.com/reference/get_customers) with a very intuitive way of use.
-All the methods were implemented as in the API documentation, reading it will enable you to use this SDK
+With this SDK we want to provide a wrapper to the [Plutto API](https://docs.getplutto.com/reference) with a very intuitive way of use.
+All the methods were implemented as in the API documentation, we strongly recommend to read it before using this SDK

 ### Quickstart
 First of all, you will need a [Plutto] account.
 After creating it, you can get your API key, which will let you to use the `Plutto` object.
 Then, you're ready to use this awesome SDK!